-- Couch Gag: This episode débuted a gag in the title sequence with the Doctor Who logo being textured differently every episode.
+- Couch Gag: For the first half of Series 7, there was a gag in the title sequence with the Doctor Who logo being textured differently every episode.
 In this episode it was textured with Dalek bumps.

 - Crazy-Prepared: Rory, who had no idea he might be captured by aliens, keeps an electric torch in his pocket.
 Although looking at the history of his travels with the Doctor (especially things like the Silence and the Weeping Angels), he may have just kept it on him just in case.

 - Deadpan Snarker: Creepily enough, the Dalek Prime Minister seems to be one with regards to the Doctor, observing that maybe his species' admiration of "such divine hatred" is why they are unable to defeat the Doctor.

 - Demoted to Dragon: The Supreme Dalek is now subordinate to the new Dalek Prime Minister.

 - Divorce Is Temporary: It only takes one episode to reunite Amy and Rory (though the breakdown occurred over a longer period of time).

 - The Dreaded:The Doctor: The Doctor, the Oncoming Storm, the Predator.

 - Driven to Madness: Every Dalek in the Asylum, particularly the Daleks who are in "Intensive Care" after surviving an encounter with the Doctor, and Oswin has experienced something so terrible it broke their minds.
 Naturally, that's why they are in an asylum.

 - Dying as Yourself: "I am Oswin Oswald.
 I fought the Daleks and I am human.
 Remember me."

 - Exactly What It Says on the Tin: The episode is about an asylum for the Daleks.

-- Even Evil Has Standards: The Daleks turn out to have standards just as screwed up as they are.Dalek Prime Minister: It is offensive to us to destroy such divine hatred.
+- Even Evil Has Standards: The Daleks turn out to have standards just as screwed up as they are - namely, Daleks that are even more insane and psychotic than the normal ones, which have been promptly locked away.Dalek Prime Minister: It is offensive to us to destroy such divine hatred.